DevTobias/eunomia-backend/README.md

 ## License

-The Eunomia Frontend is available under the MIT license, see the [LICENSE](https://github.com/DevTobias/eunomia-frontend/blob/main/LICENSE) file for more information.
+The Eunomia Backend is available under the MIT license, see the [LICENSE](https://github.com/DevTobias/eunomia-backend/blob/main/LICENSE) file for more information.